11

 – slugster

-Sep 1, 2015 at 11:11
+Commented Sep 1, 2015 at 11:11

 • 2

 Ah, yes, the sunk-cost fallacy.
 I think we need to know what your position is.
 If you are an instructor, why not teach somewhere else (YMCA)?
 If you are a student, why not join another club, preferably a smaller one?
 Or why not discuss your problem with the head instructor?
 If you honestly feel he/she would not listen or it would be non-productive, leave.
-Sep 1, 2015 at 12:11
+Commented Sep 1, 2015 at 12:11

 • I left Taekwondo entirely because of politics.
 The year before I left, I took 5th place at the world championships and one of my students became world champion.
 Sometimes you can get pushed too far and the only option left is nuclear.
-Sep 3, 2015 at 11:09
+Commented Sep 3, 2015 at 11:09

 • It might help if you outlined what your position in the school actually is.
 Are you an instructor?
 Student only?
 Both?
 Why is it your position to suggest these things?